Working from home is many people’s goal. No traffic, no train delays, no office politics.

 But if you’re going to work from home full or part-time, your work area needs to be carefully planned to make it comfortable and functional.

-By making some simple changes to either an existing office or when planning a new design, your choices of furniture are now possible to create an office space that can blend into your house, especially when space is limited.
+By making some simple changes to either an existing office or when planning a new office interior design, your choices of furniture are now possible to create an office space that can blend into your house, especially when space is limited.